 They pay out of their own pocket for everything that they do to help you sell your home, including their own travel, real estate photography, and marketing.
 They want to sell your home at the highest possible value so that they can better cover their own expenses.
 This is a shared interest and can build trust in your relationship with them.

 They want to get your home sold quickly so that they can move their attention to new clients instead of spending extra time marketing homes that are losing value by the day.
-According to a Stanford study, partnering with a real estate broker will help sell your home 34.7% faster while ensuring you’ll get the best price for your home.
+According to a Stanford study, partnering with a real estate will help sell your home 34.7% faster while ensuring you’ll get the best price for your home.

 Values Your Home